dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-10-20-why-two-electrons-per-orbital.md

 2. This spinorbital idea also allows to explain *why* two electrons would even want to be in the same 3D orbital.
 The reason is that in this way they can both get close to the positively charged nucleus in 3D to which they are attracted.
-However, at the same time they can repel each other and keep away from each other *in the fourth dimension* i.e. provided they are in different spinorbitals.
+However, at the same time they are away from each other *in the fourth dimension* if they are in different spinorbitals.
+(It is worth noting that the electrical repulsion between the electrons is not reduced because the electrons have a different fourth dimension, since repulsion operates only in 3D)

-We represent this different location in the fourth direction by an up- or down-arrow corresponding to the fact that they are (more or less) on opposite side of the spin circle.
+We represent this different location in the fourth direction by an up- or down-arrow corresponding to the fact that they are (more or less) on different axes the spin circle.
 But you already know about the up- and down- arrows.
-The difference is, now you know what those arrows actually *mean*. to explain things in terms of other things which you know to be “true”.

 So the answer to the riddle “why do electrons occupy the same orbital” is that “they don’t”.
 They stay away from each other, while still maintaining